Can glycolic acid treat acne scars?

 What’s post-inflammatory hyperpigmentation?
 That red, pink, or brown discoloration that appears after a blemish has healed.
 These spots are not scars, and, thank goodness, they fade on their own (although, they take their sweet time to do so).

-Scars, instead, occur when the dermis is damaged.
+Scars, instead, occur when the skin is damaged.
 In the case of acne cysts, pores get clogged up with bacteria, excess oil, and dead skin cells.
 When all this gunk accumulates too much, it’s unable to pass through the skin’s surface.
 Inevitably, it expands until the pore breaks, releasing matter that causes inflammation and scars.

 Who is more likely to get acne scars?
 Some people have inherited a predisposition to them, but the severity of your acne matters too.
 The worse it is, the more likely you’ll develop acne scars.
 And, as you age, they only become more noticeable (one of the side effects of the natural depletion of collagen).